What is BAC in Project Management?

-Budget at Completion (BAC) is the total anticipated cost of completing a project as initially planned.
+Budget at Completion (BAC) in project management is the total anticipated cost of completing a project as initially planned.
 It is established during the project planning phase and includes all expected costs for the project's scope, covering everything from initial design to final delivery.
 BAC serves as a financial benchmark that helps project managers monitor progress, control costs, and ensure that the project remains within its allocated budget.

 About Budget at Completion